New wave music: 1970s

-Starting in late 1978 and continuing into 1979, acts associated with punk and acts that mixed punk with other genres began to make chart appearances and receive airplay on rock stations and rock discos.
-Blondie, Talking Heads, The Police, and The Cars charted during this period.
-"My Sharona", a single from The Knack, was Billboard magazine's number-one single of 1979; its success, combined with new wave albums being much cheaper to produce during the music industry's worst slump in decades, prompted record companies to sign new wave groups.
-A new wave music scene developed in Ohio.
-In 1980, there were brief forays into new-wave-style music by non-new-wave artists Billy Joel, Donna Summer, and Linda Ronstadt.
+In late 1978 and 1979, punk acts and acts that mixed punk with other genres began to make chart appearances and receive airplay on rock stations and rock discos.
+Blondie, Talking Heads, the Police, and the Cars charted during this period.
+In 1979, "My Sharona" by the Knack was Billboard magazine's number-one single; its success, combined with new wave albums being much cheaper to produce during the music industry's worst slump in decades, prompted record companies to sign new wave groups.
+At the end of 1979, Dave Marsh wrote in Time that the Knack's success confirmed rather than began the new wave movement's commercial rise, which had been signaled in 1978 by hits for the Cars and Talking Heads.
+In 1980, there were brief forays into new wave-style music by non-new wave artists Billy Joel (Glass Houses), Donna Summer (The Wanderer), and Linda Ronstadt (Mad Love).